 - Close all

-The CAP has partnered in the development of the Pathologists Quality Registry with FIGmd, a company that specializes in developing clinical registries and integrating data from multiple sources into those registries.
-FIGmd has developed and maintained registries for several specialty societies, including the American College of Cardiology, American Society for Clinical Oncology, American Academy of Dermatology, American College of Emergency Physicians, American Academy of Neurology, American Academy of Ophthalmology, American Academy of Otolaryngology – Head and Neck Surgery, American College of Rheumatology, and American Urological Association.
+The CAP has partnered in the development of the Pathologists Quality Registry with FIGmd (now MRO), a company that specializes in developing clinical registries and integrating data from multiple sources into those registries.

-In addition, registry participants may choose to report as a group or individually.
-The complex claims-based reporting can only be used for individual reporting.
-The Pathologists Quality Registry will improve practice performance and identify opportunities to further enhance patient care with quarterly benchmarking reports against other pathology practices.
+Pathologists should use the CAP’s MIPS reporting registry to maximize their scores in the MIPS program.
+There are a variety of data submission and reporting options available to pathologists and pathology practices.
+The Pathologists Quality Registry can help improve practice performance and identify opportunities to further enhance care with quarterly benchmarking reports against other pathology practices.

 The Pathologists Quality Registry is a CMS-approved, qualified clinical data registry (QCDR).
 The Pathologists Quality Registry has successfully completed a qualification process that collects medical and/or clinical data for the purpose of patient and disease tracking to foster improvement in the quality of care provided to patients.

-With the CMS QCDR designation, the Pathologsits Quality Registry can help by submitting your Medicare data to the CMS in order to comply the CMS latest Medicare payment program QPP.
+With the CMS QCDR designation, the Pathologists Quality Registry can help by submitting your Medicare data to the CMS in order to comply the CMS latest Medicare payment program QPP.

 The Pathologists Quality Registry includes dashboards that provide you with access to everything from performance measurements and comparisons to basic analytics.
 Interactive tools increase usability and flexibility and put pertinent and actionable metrics at your fingertips.
 You can generate reports and measure your performance results against the registry as a whole.
 If your practice has multiple locations, you can benchmark each location separately.

 The CAP is the only pathologists’ medical specialty society to offer the only the CMS approved Pathologists Quality Registry on the market designed by pathologists for pathologists.
-With over 50 years of experience in collecting data for peer comparison, quality improvement and regulatory compliance, the CAP has the expertise and track record, the relationships with the CMS to help pathologists comply with MIPS quality reporting requirements.
+The CAP creates CMS-approved measures to help pathologists score as high as possible, and CAP has the expertise and track record, the relationships with the CMS to help pathologists comply with the incredibly burdensome MIPS quality reporting requirements.
+In addition, the CAP regularly advocates with Congress and CMS to reduce the burden of MIPS reporting.

 Data Security and Privacy Questions